Walmart Black Friday: Best 75 Deals on Apple, Google , 4K TVs & More

 FYI: During the in-store events, Walmart said they will focus on social distancing and control the flow of customers into the retail stores to help reduce congestion.
 Additionally, store employees will focus on giving the customers sanitized shopping carts and require face masks.

-Also, be sure to check out more Cyber Monday deals from go-to retailers such as the Amazon Cyber Monday event, Coach, Kate Spade, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Shopbop, Target, Wayfair, Ulta Beauty, Kohl's, Zulily, Vitamix,Rebecca Minkoff, Nordstrom Rack, Tory Burch and more.
+Also, be sure to check out more Black Friday and Cyber Monday deals from go-to retailers such as the Amazon Cyber Monday event, Coach, Kate Spade, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Shopbop, Target, Wayfair, Ulta Beauty, Kohl's, Zulily, Vitamix,Rebecca Minkoff, Nordstrom Rack, Tory Burch and more.

 Whether it's for holiday gifts, birthday presents, gifts for teens, office gifts, stocking stuffers, secret Santa or any other special occasion, we rounded up a bunch of items at great prices.
 Whether you are shopping for that special someone, or scooping up Christmas presents for friends, family or a coworker, tons of great gift items are just a click away.